pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

       choice or worse outcome
     - 6-: GM makes a move

-- Go Medieval on it, Reckless.
-When you do a violence against an enemy.
+- Punching Zombies Considered Harmful, Reckless.
+When a zombie's trying to eat you.
+Maybe you just try to push the thing off you, or maybe you whack it with a handy bat or something.
+Either way, it is trying to sink its teeth in you and you're trying to avoid this.

    On result:
      - 10+: You deal damage, avoid attack